What does a business broker do?

 We think there are several reasons to talk to us and then decide if you want us to work with you to sell your business.
 We like to get to know our clients; some have become friends.
 We have an excellent track record and many happy former clients.

-We are the most experienced broker in healthcare practice sales.
+We are the most experienced business broker in healthcare practice sales.
 We’ve done it longer and completed more transactions than any other broker in our space.
-MT Consulting worked for a decade as a buy-side mergers & acquisition specialists; we bought hundreds of businesses for two major healthcare corporations.
-Here’s why this is important to you..
+MT Consulting worked for a decade as a buy-side mergers & acquisitions firm buying hundreds of businesses on behalf of two major healthcare corporations.

 How do I know what my practice is worth?